 Our (Someday) Chic Country Kitchen: Meeting in the Middle

 If I had my way, the kitchen would look like this.
 Beautiful, bright.
 White cabinets and big drop lights.

 If Nate had his druthers, I'm pretty sure it would be more like this.
 Manly.
 Rugged.

 There are a couple of things we can agree on: we both want stainless steel appliances and a big island with lots of open space.
 So I'm thinking we'll meet in the middle with something like this.
 A chic country kitchen, with room for a growing family.
 I love the sleek accents and casual style.
 I can tolerate the unpainted cabinets since that's one area Nate will NOT give on, and he can tolerate the oversized window since that's something I'm adamant about.
-We'll both enjoy beautiful appliances that complement each other, like Electrolux matching refrigerators and dishwashers.
+We'll both enjoy beautiful appliances that complement each other.
 These are the things we both lust over.
 Investing wisely in high-quality appliances is an area we can always agree on.

 Much of our home design has been a back-and-forth of interests.
 Nate wanted an “Old West” style for the living room.
 I wanted California contemporary.
 And so we landed here, on a functional and beautiful space that feels like home.
 It feels like us.
 Casual, thoughtful, eclectic.
 Much like the unique blend of personalities in our family.

 What do you think about a chic country kitchen?
 Are there a lot of spaces in your home that have come about as part of a compromise?